Uniqueness of the second eigenspace of the interchange process: Setup and main results

-\begin{example}[Multiplicity of the 2nd eigenvalue in the exclusion process] Let $1\leq k\leq \lfloor \frac{n}{2}\rfloor$, and $M^{(n-k,k)}$ be the permutation module on the $k$-subsets of $[n]$.
-The action of $L_G$ on $M^{(n-k,k)}$ generates the exclusion process in which $k$ vertices of $G$ are occupied with a particle, while the remaining $n-k$ vertices are unoccupied.
+\begin{example}[Multiplicity of the second eigenvalue in the exclusion process] Let $1\leq k\leq \lfloor \frac{n}{2}\rfloor$, and $M^{(n-k,k)}$ be the permutation module on the $k$-subsets of $[n]$.
+The action of $L_G$ on $M^{(n-k,k)}$ is the positive Laplacian of the exclusion process in which $k$ vertices of $G$ are occupied with a particle, while the remaining $n-k$ vertices are unoccupied.
 In particular, when $k=1$ we recover the random walk process on $G$.

 By Young's rule $M^{(n-k,k)} \cong \bigoplus_{i=0}^k S^{(n-i,i)}$.
-So if $G$ is the 4-cycle with uniform weights, then the 2nd eigenvalue of the exclusion process has multiplicity $2+1=3$ by \zcref{thm:main}, \zcref{item:4cycle}.
-The corresponding 2nd eigenvectors are given respectively by \eqref{eq:A1eigA2} and \eqref{eq:3rdA2eig}.
-If $G$ is any other connected graph, then \zcref{thm:main}, \zcref{item:not4cycle} implies that the multiplicity of the 2nd eigenvalue of the exclusion process equals that of the 2nd eigenvalue of the graph Laplacian $\mathcal{L}_G$.
+If $G$ is the $4$-cycle with uniform weights, then for $k=1$ the second eigenvalue has multiplicity $2$, as in \eqref{eq:A1eig}.
+For $k=2$ it has multiplicity $2+1=3$ by \zcref{thm:main}, \zcref{item:4cycle}; the two raised eigenvectors and the additional $(2,2)$-sector eigenvector are given by \eqref{eq:A1eigA2} and \eqref{eq:3rdA2eig}, respectively.
+If $G$ is any other connected graph, then \zcref{thm:main}, \zcref{item:not4cycle} implies that the multiplicity of the second eigenvalue of the exclusion process equals that of the second eigenvalue of the graph Laplacian $\mathcal{L}_G$.
 This confirms all the observations we described in \zcref{sec:begin}. \end{example}